Luizerko/indigenous_clusters_and_communities/docs/CLUSTERING.md

 After exploring the performance of the *ViT* architecture, we moved on to a more modern model (*DINOv2*) to evaluate its potential and investigate how a self-supervised backbone might differ in both quantitative results and visual embedding structure. *DINOv2* has been shown to generalize well across multiple visual tasks without requiring large-scale supervised fine-tuning, making it a promising candidate for clustering goals.

 Unlike *ViT*, which is trained in a supervised manner, *DINOv2* is pre-trained using a self-supervised learning objective based on knowledge distillation.
-It uses a teacher-student setup where the student model learns to match the output of a (slowly evolving non-gradients based) teacher model across multiple augmented views of the same image.
+It uses a teacher-student setup where the student model learns to match the output of a (slowly evolving non-gradient based) teacher model across multiple augmented views of the same image.
 This allows *DINOv2* to train with much more data (around 10 times more than ViT) and learn more robust semantic visual representations that generalize well across downstream tasks.
-Objectively, it uses a curated dataset of around 142 million unlabeled images called *LVD-142M*, which also includes the whole *ImageNet21K*.
+Objectively, it uses a curated dataset of around 142M unlabeled images called *LVD-142M*, which also includes the whole *ImageNet21K*.

-We used the base version of *DINOv2* (available on [Hugging Face](https://huggingface.co/facebook/dinov2-base)) and applied a similar preprocessing pipeline to that used with *ViT*, but with minor adjustments: images were resized so that the shorter side was 256 pixels, then center-cropped to 224×224, and normalized using the standard *ImageNet* statistics (`[0.485, 0.456, 0.406]` means and `[0.229, 0.224, 0.225]` standard deviations).
+We used the [base version of *DINOv2*](https://huggingface.co/facebook/dinov2-base) and applied a similar preprocessing pipeline to that used with *ViT*, but with minor adjustments: images were resized so that the shorter side was 256 pixels, then center-cropped to 224×224, and normalized using the standard *ImageNet* statistics (`[0.485, 0.456, 0.406]` means and `[0.229, 0.224, 0.225]` standard deviations).

 Like before, we extracted embeddings using the pretrained backbone and projected them into 2D using the *UMAP* technique, which had previously shown the best performance in capturing meaningful structure.
 Even in its vanilla form, *DINOv2* generated a smooth and semantically rich manifold, offering a compelling visual spread where visually similar objects naturally clustered together.

 To better structure this space semantically, we fine-tuned *DINOv2* using both `povo` and `categoria` as classification targets again.
 As with *ViT*, we added a single linear classification head to the model - taking the 768-dimensional output from the backbone and projecting it to the number of target classes.
-This simple architecture was chosen to ensure a fair comparison to the *ViT* models we fine-tuned.
+This simple architecture was chosen this time to ensure a fair comparison to the *ViT* models we fine-tuned.

 ##### Fine-Tunning Models